 Swallowed objects - children swallowing small objects

 Babies and young children learn about their world by putting things in their mouths and sometimes they will swallow small objects.
-Something that has been swallowed is often called a 'foreign object'.

 It is important for you to make your home as safe as possible as soon as your baby starts to move around (most babies can move around by rolling or pulling themselves along several weeks or more before they can crawl).